Choosing a CNC lathe machine can be daunting considering the options available on the market.

 Turning metals requires high precision and very low levels of tolerances.
 For example, industrial-grade CNC lathe machines can create parts that have a tolerance of ±0.00005”.

-Hence a CNC lathe machine for turning metals needs to be constructed from rigid parts, making them heavy.
+Hence a CNC lathe for turning machinable metals needs to be constructed from rigid parts, making them heavy.

 Choose a CNC lathe machine with enough rigidity and weight to not produce any vibrations and provide you with the precision needed for your choice of materials.
 Try not to choose a CNC with welded steel construction as they are less rigid than cast iron construction.